-Itinerary: Nuraghi in Alghero, Nurri, Orroli, Torralba, Seui
+Itinerary: Alghero, Cmplesso nuragico di Palmavera, Nurri, Orroli, Torralba, Seui, Nuraghe Arrubiu

-At this time, there are about 7000 Nuraghi in the whole island but it is thought that originally there were many more of them.
+At this time, there are about 7000 Nuraghi on the whole island but it is thought that originally there were many more of them.
 Today, these Nuraghi left are the only remains of the ancient civilizations supposed to live here.
-Due to the fact we do not have other information about them, the air of mystery and the magnetic charm lingering around these Nuraghi fascinate every visitors and make an unforgettable, beautiful experience their trip to Sardinia.
+Due to the fact, we do not have other information about them, the air of mystery and the magnetic charm lingering around these Nuraghi fascinate every visitor and make an unforgettable, beautiful experience on their trip to Sardinia.